 Compared to last year, this year I had more time to detach myself from the phenomenal world and immerse myself in one story after another.

-My favorite anime this year was undoubtedly "Too Many Losing Heroines!".
+My favorite anime this year was undoubtedly Makeine: Too Many Losing Heroines!.
 While the animation was exquisite, the sense of youth created by the story was also memorable enough.
-After finishing the anime, I couldn't help but read through the original light novels.
-I'm Kotsuki Chika's dog!
-A1, you're not planning to skip a second season for such a great work, are you?! (´;ω;`) Perhaps you haven't noticed, but every time this homepage refreshes, the theme color is one ofYanami Anna,Yakishio Lemon, orKotsuki Chika's theme colors (I might be a bit too obsessed).
+After finishing the anime, I couldn't help but read through the original novels.

-I also have to mention "Oshi no Ko", both the first and second seasons were truly excellent anime.
-But I really can't stand Akasaka Aka—he always hooks people at the beginning, then gets adapted into great anime, but the endings leave people speechless.
-Although I prefer happy endings, I can accept less-than-perfect endings too (like "Plastic Memories" or "CLANNAD").
-But after finishing the second season of "Oshi no Ko" and learning about the subsequent plot, it reminded me of the painful feeling when I finished following the "Kaguya-sama: Love Is War" manga.
-I'm not that fragile though—either I won't watch Akasaka Aka's next work, or I'll be mentally prepared for the pain.
+I'm Komari Chika's dog!A1, you're not planning to skip season 2 for such a great work, are you?! (´;ω;`)You might not have noticed, but this homepage's theme color changes with each refresh to one ofYanami Anna,Yakishio Lemon, orKomari Chika's theme colors (I might be a bit obsessed).I also have to mention Oshi no Ko.
+Whether season 1 or season 2, the anime is truly excellent.
+But I really can't stand Akasaka Aka—he always hooks you at the beginning, gets adapted into great anime, and then the ending leaves you speechless.
+Although I prefer happy endings, I can accept less-than-perfect endings (like Plastic Memories or CLANNAD).
+But after finishing Oshi no Ko season 2 and learning about the subsequent plot, it reminded me of the painful feeling when I finished following the Kaguya-sama: Love Is War manga.
+I'm not that fragile though—either I won't watch Akasaka Aka's next work, or I'll be mentally prepared for the suffering.

 I didn't watch many movies this year.
-Miyazaki Hayao's "The Boy and the Heron" as always takes people into the world he has built and conveys a vision of peace.
-"Spy x Family Code: White", like its anime series, brought me a joyful viewing experience.
-Honestly, "The Umbrella Girl" was quite regrettable—the story background was too grand but couldn't be developed in just 90 minutes.
-If they could maintain the same production quality, it would have been better to tell the story in an anime series format.
-The hand-drawn emotional expression in "Look Back" really struck my heart, and this emotion further made me feel it's a good story, even without a happy ending.
-I'm talking about you, Akasaka Aka (gnashing teeth)!
-A short year-end summary and you got a second callback.
-Perhaps we will all experience separation and loss.
-No matter how deep the sorrow, time will continue to flow, and life will move forward.
+Miyazaki Hayao's The Boy and the Heron, as always, takes people into the world he has constructed and conveys a vision of peace.
+Spy x Family Code: White, like the anime, brought me a joyful performance.
+To be honest, I was quite disappointed with The Umbrella Girl—the story background was too grand but couldn't be developed in just 90 minutes.
+If they could maintain the same production quality, it would have been better to write the story in an anime series format.
+The emotional expression brought by the hand-drawn animation of Look Back really struck my heart, and this emotion further made me feel it's a good story, even though it's not a happy ending.

-Another thing worth mentioning is that the mijia-api I wrote was refactored this year and turned into a PyPI package for others to use directly.
+Another thing worth mentioning is that I refactored the mijia-api I wrote this year, turning it into a PyPI package for others to use directly.
 Since then, the stars have been growing faster.
-But after all, it's just a simple tool with simple functionality, so I don't expect it to have much impact.
-Recently there's also been an official Home Assistant integration, and my solution provides a simpler Python interface, so perhaps there's a slight advantage.
+But after all, it's just a simple tool, so I don't expect it to have much impact.
+Recently there's also been an official HomeAssistant integration.
+My solution provides a simpler Python interface, so perhaps it has a slight advantage.

 Do1e/mijia-api Star History